 In general, a copyright symbol is a reminder to the world at large that copyright exists in the work.
 Its main purpose is to identify the work's copyright owner.
 By doing so, it also helps people who want to use the work locate the copyright owner and obtain permission to use it.
 Also, it shows the work’s first year of publication.

 Using a copyright notice doesn’t require copyright registration of a work or any specific permission.
-If there is a copyright symbol, and you search your country’s copyright office there is no guarantee that that you will find the work registered there (although it's always a good start for locating a copyright owner).
+If there is a copyright symbol, and you search your country’s copyright office there’s no guarantee that that you’ll find the work registered there (although it's always a good start for locating a copyright owner).

 In countries where the symbol isn't mandatory, there are still incentives to use it.
 For example:

-- For example, in Canada use of the symbol provides evidence in a court action that the alleged violator should have known that copyright existed in the work.
+- In Canada, use of the symbol provides evidence in a court action that the alleged violator should have known that copyright existed in the work.